Crypto Inverse-Power Options and Fractional Stochastic Volatility: Model framework

-We remark that the price model (\ref{2.2.1}) can be seen as a generalized version of the well-known Barndorff-Nielsen--Shephard model ([Barndorff-Nielsen and Shephard, 2001] \cite{B-NS}) in which $X$ is particularly a Brownian motion and $A$ is an ordinary Ornstein--Uhlenbeck process, i.e., one with $h(t,s)=e^{-\kappa(t-s)}$, $s\in[0,t)$.
+The price model (\ref{2.2.1}) can be seen as a generalized version of the well-known Barndorff-Nielsen--Shephard model ([Barndorff-Nielsen and Shephard, 2001] \cite{B-NS}) in which $X$ is particularly a Brownian motion and $A$ is an ordinary Ornstein--Uhlenbeck process, i.e., one with $h(t,s)=e^{-\kappa(t-s)}$, $s\in[0,t)$.
 An extension where $X$ is a general L\'{e}vy process has been proposed and studied by [Yamazaki, 2016] \cite{Y}, from which the key difference in the present framework mainly lies in the (singular) kernel function $h$.

-To enable dynamic valuation of crypto derivatives, we need the conditional distribution of the log-price $\log S_{t}|\mathscr{F}_{t_{0}}$, for generic time points $0\leq t_{0}<t\leq T$, where $T>0$ is a predetermined expiry date.
-In the case with stochastic volatility, dynamic valuation is achievable provided that one has access to corresponding volatility derivatives, such as a variance swap which entitles the long party to receive a floating leg equal to the realized variance taken over the swap's life at the expiry $T>0$ in exchange for a preset fixed payment such that the swap has zero value at the time of issuance.
+To enable dynamic valuation of crypto derivatives, we need the conditional distribution of the log-price $\log S_{t}|\mathcal{F}_{t_{0}}$, for generic time points $0\leq t_{0}<t\leq T$, where $T>0$ is a predetermined expiry date.
+In the presence of stochastic volatility, dynamic valuation is easily achievable provided access to corresponding volatility derivatives, such as a variance swap which entitles the long party to receive a floating leg equal to the realized variance taken over the swap's life at the expiry $T>0$ in exchange for a preset fixed payment such that the swap has zero value at the time of issuance.
 We refer again to [Alexander and Imeraj, 2020] \cite{AI} and [Woebekking, 2021] \cite{W} for detailed discussions on crypto volatility.
 Let us denote by $V_{S}(t_{0},t)$ the variance swap on $S$ initiated at time $t_{0}$ and expiring at time $t$.
-Then, under continuous monitoring, the swap payoff to the long party is nothing but the quadratic variation difference of log-returns cumulated from $t_{0}$ to $t$, with spot price given by
+Then, under continuous monitoring, the swap payoff to the long party is exactly the quadratic variation difference of log-returns cumulated from $t_{0}$ to $t$, with spot price given by

-where the notation $\E_{t_{0}}[\cdot]$ means $\E[\cdot|\mathscr{F}_{t_{0}}]$.
+where the notation $\E_{t_{0}}[\cdot]$ means $\E[\cdot|\mathcal{F}_{t_{0}}]$.
 Clearly, (\ref{2.2.2}) is well-defined because $S$ in (\ref{2.2.1}) is a semimartingale.

-The following proposition formally expresses the conditional characteristic function of the log-price in terms of the base characteristic functions ($\phi_{X_{1}}$ and $\phi_{Y_{1}}$) and the above variance swap price.
+The following proposition expresses the conditional characteristic function of the log-price in terms of the base characteristic functions ($\phi_{X_{1}}$ and $\phi_{Y_{1}}$) and the above variance swap price.

 \begin{proposition} Let $0\leq t_{0}<t$ be fixed in the setting of (\ref{2.2.1}).
 Then it holds that

 for $u\in\mathbb{R}$, with the tail-integrated kernel

 \end{proposition}